 After identifying your audience type, the next step is to find out what your modules aim to achieve.

-Do you want to use modules for new hire onboarding?
+Do you want to use modules to bring new hires up to speed quickly?

 Or do you want to use them to deliver safety & compliance training or training on policy & procedure?